expo/expo/docs/pages/versions/unversioned/sdk/notifications.md

 ### `useInitialNotificationResponse(): undefined | NotificationResponse | null`

-A React hook returning an initial notification response, i.e. a notification response responsible for opening the application (eg. tapping on a notification, triggering a notification action).
+A React hook returning an initial notification response, i.e. a notification response responsible for opening the application (eg. tapping on or interacting with a notification).

 #### Returns

-The hook may return values of three types/values:
+The hook may return one of these three types/values:

 - `undefined` -- until we're sure that the application was or wasn't opened as a result of responding to a notification by the user
 - `null` -- if the application wasn't opened as a result of responding to a notification